nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. User switches to the project panel of a specific project.
 2. User lists all todos under the project.
 3. User requests to edit information about a todo.
-4. CoLAB updates entry with new information.
+4. CoLAB updates the entry with new information.

    Use case ends.